ML-Fall18-DogBreed/breed-classifier/README.md

 > Note that any and all image files ending with .jpg are ignored in this repository, so nothing in Images/ or data/ will ever be pushed.
 (This is probably faster than having them all in the repo anyways.)

+## Running the code
+Run `classifier.py` to train the network.
+This will save the model weights to `out/model_weights.h5`.
+These can then be loaded in to test the model without having to train it again.
+An example of this is shown in `predict.py`.

+To run on the Ace cluster, change directory to `cnn_classifier` and run `$ sbatch cnn-job.sh`.
+This will launch a job running the classifier script that should be significantly faster and more efficient than running on a local machine.